CoFly-Project/Problematic-Areas-Detection/README.md

 ```
 python3 areas_dection.py ~IMAGE_PATH ~PROJECT_PATH ~IMAGES_DIR_PATH
 ```

-The ~IMAGE_PATH corresponds to the absolute path of the the examined field region and the ~PROJECT_PATH to the absolute path of the folder where the extracted results of the vegetation indices and their corresponding .npy filesare saved from the Vegetation Indices module.
+The ~IMAGE_PATH corresponds to the absolute path of the the examined field region and the ~PROJECT_PATH to the absolute path of the folder where the extracted results of the vegetation indices and their corresponding .npy files are saved from the ```Vegetation Indices``` module.
 The ~IMAGES_DIR_PATH refers to the absolute path of the folder which contains the collected images from the coverage mission of the UAV.

 > Note: This module is based on the .npy files of ```Vegetation Indices``` module.